gitex-flow/gitex-flow-node/README.md

 # g-flow

 g-flow is a [node.js](https://nodejs.org/en/) framework extending [git flow](https://nvie.com/posts/a-successful-git-branching-model/) that provides an all-in-one approach to a release and deployment strategy and process.
-The framework offers automated tools that embed the release strategy in your development process.
+The framework offers automated tools that allow you to embed the release strategy in your development process.

 ## Table of content